 Regardless of how much planning you do, or how much experience you have, unexpected problems will always come up.
 But you can succeed if you are adaptable and persistent enough to push through these problems whenever they arise.

 NOTE: This is a guest blog by Dave Millman of BizDev.Global.
 Dave helps high-tech startups find their first customers, from market validation through technology partnerships into high volume manufacturing and sales.
-Dave is also one of the many experts available to help you inside the Hardware Academy.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Dave is also one of the many experts available to help you inside the Hardware Academy.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: